 Blend until fully combined.
 Set aside.
 Finely dice the onion and garlic.
 Set aside.

 In a large stovetop pot, cook the ground beef on medium heat.
-There is no need to add olive oil because the fat in the meat will melt out.
+Adding olive oil is unnecessary because the fat in the meat will melt out.
 Continue breaking up the clumps with a wooden spoon.

-Once the meat is browned, turn the heat to medium high heat.
+Once the ground meat is browned, turn the heat to medium high heat.
 Add the diced onion and garlic.
-Season with salt, pepper, and ground nutmeg.
+Season with salt, black pepper, and ground nutmeg.

 Pour the tomato mixture into the ground beef mixture and bring to a simmer on low heat.

 Cover the pot and cook on low heat for 2 hours.
-Check the tomato sauce at the 1-hour mark and add a little water if needed.
+Check the tomato sauce at the 1-hour mark and add some water if needed.

 Add this homemade pasta sauce to spaghetti noodles or your favorite pasta.
 Top with grated parmesan cheese.